animaniac68/hoovertest/README.md

 # hoovertest
-This terminal program requires node.js installation please click on this link https://nodejs.org/en/download/ to download to your machine.
-You will need to download the repository to your machine in order to run it.
+This terminal program requires node.js installation please click on this link https://nodejs.org/en/download/ to download node to your machine.
+You will need to download this repository to your machine in order to run it.
 On a Mac:
 Open Terminal, set the path to the folder using 'cd'.
 type:  node main.js